 Drilling will focus on targets associated with high-angle faults that have yielded values in excess of 2g Au per tonne.
 The targets are proximal to the intersection of these fault structures with the contact of Caetano volcaniclastics, which unconformably overlay the Paleozoic sedimentary rocks of the area.

-The Cook's Creek property is located in northeastern Nevada approximately 16 kilometers west of Barrick's Pipeline Mine in Lander County.
+The Cooks Creek property comprises one of the 11 projects in the Nevada Properties that were acquired from Redstar.
+The property is located in northeastern Nevada approximately 16 kilometers west of Barrick's Pipeline Mine in Lander County.